Generic Name: ondansetron (on-DAN-se-tron)

 Preventing nausea and vomiting associated with cancer chemotherapy, radiation treatment, or surgery.
 It may also be used for other conditions as determined by your doctor.

-Ondansetron tablets is a serotonin 5-HT3 receptor blocker.
+Ondansetron tablets are a serotonin 5-HT3 receptor blocker.
 It works by blocking a chemical thought to be a cause of nausea and vomiting in certain situations (eg, chemotherapy).

 Do NOT use ondansetron tablets if: